 7 Travel Packing Hacks – Ultimate Guide To Travelling With Only A Carry-on

-You can adjust this itinerary based on your travel style and based on the number of days that you have.
+Adjust this itinerary based on your travel style and based on the number of days that you have.
 Either way you will love Montenegro and everything it has to offer.

 A 14-day itinerary is the perfect amount of time to explore the country’s diverse landscapes, history, and stunning coastline and beaches.